bradleyscollins/try4j/README.md

 # Try4J

-Try4J is a Java 8 implementation of Scala's Try, Success, and Failure.
+Try4J is a Java 8 implementation of Scala's `Try`, `Success`, and `Failure`.

 Try4J allows you to write lambda expressions that throw exceptions in a compact and fluent fashion rather than having to enclose it in a bulky `try-catch` block.
 The result of a successful operation is wrapped in a `Success`.
 The exception thrown in a failed operation is wrapped in a `Failure`.
-You can filter or map based on whether the operation was a success or failure.
+Filter or map based on whether the operation is a success or a failure.

 ## Usage

-Wrap functional style code that may throw an exception in a `Try` so that you can deal with the exception in a more functional manner.
+Wrap functional style code that may throw an exception in a `Try` to deal with the exception in a more functional manner.

 The following code filters out the divide-by-zero case and keeps only the valid results: